Our Appointment System

 Telephone Consultations

-If appropriate you may request a telephone consultations with your doctor.
-Your doctor will normally ask for you to 'give them a call' in a few days to discuss your problem.
-Please call reception and be prepared to give your contact details where your doctor will be able to call you during the day.
-Telephone consultations usually take place between 11:30-12:30hrs, and 17:30-18:00hrs.
+If appropriate you may request a telephone consultations with your doctor and will be given an approximate call window.
+Telephone consultations usually take place between 7:00 to 8:00am, 11:30 to 12:30pm, and 5:30 to 8pm.
 Please be available to answer your phone during these times.
 The reception care navigators will ask to confirm your contact telephone number for the Doctor to telephone you.